Well there's only a couple months until Halloween, or what's formerly known as "All Hallows Eve." And, I can hardly wait.

 I, personally, have made many ghosts, Dracula, and Frankenstein doll patterns for my Linda Walsh Originals website.
 All of my ghosts, Dracula, and Frankenstein designs are shown in the picture at the top of this post.
 My ghosts, Dracula, and Frankenstein e-patterns can be seen HERE.

 I have also designed several custom fabrics using some of my ghosts, Dracula, and Frankenstein designs.
-My Holiday Custom Fabric Designs Collection can be seen HERE.
+My Halloween Custom Fabric Designs Collection can be seen HERE.

 I have also made many ghosts, Dracula, and Frankenstein dolls, jack-o-lanterns, and mummies based on other designers patterns which can be seen in the picture in the middle of this post and HERE.